lopcode/EnderTech/README.md

 Some features are often in development, so try to use Promoted builds in your world.
 It's still no guarantee that a recipe or cost won't change, but I'll try to make sure things carry over where possible.

+Unless we talk about it first and I agree, I'm very unlikely to accept pull requests.
+GitHub is used to show the source and manage issues alone.

 Go to #EnderTech on Esper if you have any questions or concerns (especially if you're considering including it in a larger modpack), or just want to shout at me for doing something wrong.

 ## Progress